Danilo-Js/Danilo-Js/README.md

 </br>

-I can work remotely at companies across the globe, as long as I can communicate in English or Portuguese, so if you need me for anything, feel free to contact me :grin:
+I can work remotely at companies all around the globe, as long as I can communicate in English or Portuguese, so if you need me for anything, feel free to contact me :grin:

 ---